Expensify/App/contributingGuides/REACT_COMPILER.md

 If you added a modification to `SharedValue`, you'll likely encounter this error.
 You can ignore this error for now because the current `react-native-reanimated` API is not compatible with `react-compiler` rules.
 Once [this PR](https://github.com/software-mansion/react-native-reanimated/pull/6312) is merged, we'll rewrite the code to be compatible with `react-compiler`.
 Until then, you can ignore this error.

-### `Existing manual memoization could not be preserved. [...]`
+### Existing manual memoization could not be preserved. [...]
-These types of errors usually occur when the calls to `useMemo` that were made manually are to complex for react-compiler to understand.
+These types of errors usually occur when the calls to `useMemo` that were made manually are too complex for react-compiler to understand.
 React compiler is still experimental so unfortunately this can happen.

-One of the cases can be:
+Some specific cases of this error are described below.

-`The inferred dependencies did not match the manually specified dependencies`
+#### The inferred dependencies did not match the manually specified dependencies

 This usually happens when a dependency used inside a hook is omitted.
 Try including the missing dependencies.

 Please be aware that `react-compiler` struggles with memoization of nested fields, i. e.:

 ```ts